Life On Board

 20:00 – 24:00sleepstand bywatch

-In a port Shtandart crew members welcome onboard many guests and visitors.
-The Watchman on the gangway answers multiple questions and has a wonderful opportunity to meet new people and practice new language skills.
+When Shtandart is in port, crew members welcome local guests and visitors on board.
+The Watchman on the gangway answers multiple questions and has a wonderful opportunity to meet new people and practice languages.

-We also carry out maintenance work which would be difficult to do during sailing.
-All off duty crew members can have a nice break and enjoy interesting sightseeing.
-There are usually festivals, celebrations, parties or other activities to enjoy during our port visits.
+When in port, the crew also carries out maintenance work which would be difficult to do during sailing.
+All the off-duty crew members can have a nice shore break and enjoy sightseeing.
+There are sometimes festivals, celebrations, parties, or other activities to enjoy during our port visits.

 Cleaning and cooking